Topology and retardation effect of a giant atom in a topological waveguide: Introduction

-\textit{Introduction}.---Topological physics, which was discovered in electronic systems~\cite{Kane,Qi}, has been widely promoted to photonic systems~\cite{TO} for engineering and designing unconventional light behaviors.
+Topological physics, which was originally explored in electronic systems~\cite{Kane,Qi}, has been promoted to photonic systems~\cite{TO} for engineering unconventional light behaviors.
 In the seminal work~\cite{Haldane}, the topological band structure was studied in photonic crystal with broken time-reversal symmetry.
-Afterward, various photonic systems were proposed to explore topological states of light, analog quantum Hall effects, synthetics of artificial gauge field, e.g., the two-dimensional photonic crystal structure in the microwave domain~\cite{ZW}, coupled waveguides or resonators~\cite{MC,MH,HZ,MP}, exciton-polaritons~\cite{PS}, metamaterials~\cite{WJ}.
-Recently, the interaction between topological photonic system and quantum emitter attracts extensive attentions of the society~\cite{JP,RJ,SB,MB,CA2019,LLx,DD,MA,Sd}.
+From then on, various photonic systems, e.g., the two-dimensional photonic crystal structures~\cite{ZW}, coupled waveguides or resonators~\cite{MC,MH,HZ,MP}, exciton-polaritons~\cite{PS}, metamaterials~\cite{WJ}, were proposed to study topological states of light, photonic analog to electronic quantum Hall effects, and synthetics of artificial gauge fields.
+These studies also further stimulate a new research direction for the interaction between topological photonic system and quantum emitters~\cite{JP,RJ,SB,MB,CA2019,LLx,DD,MA,Sd}, which are natural atoms and treated as point particles without considering their spatial shapes, and thus the quantum emitters are coupled to the topological photonic system via one point.